pydantic/pydantic/docs/errors/usage_errors.md

 ### `@classmethod`, `@staticmethod`, and `@property`

-These decorators cannot be put before `validate_call` because they return a class rather than one of the supported types.
-The correct way to use them is to put `validate_call` before the decorator.
+These decorators must be put before `validate_call`.

 ```py
 from pydantic import PydanticUserError, validate_call